soumendrak/website-v2/content/resume.md

 * I studied the BRD and HLD to understand the business, technical, and functional requirements.
 * I organized and participated with the team to create the strategy for the enhancement and develop the optimum plan.
 * I guided and delegated tasks to my junior associates.

+## Volunteering Experience
+* Maintainer of an open-source PyPi package, [OpenOdia](https://github.com/soumendrak/openodia), with 40,000+ downloads.
+* Started a couple of volunteering teams, [Odias in AI](https://www.odishaai.org/about#core-team) and [OdiaGenAI](https://www.odiagenai.org/).
+* Led multiple volunteering teams: [PyCon India 2023](https://in.pycon.org/2023/volunteers/workgroup-leads/), Odia Wikipedia, and Mozilla Common Voice for Odia.
+* Developed [Shabdarasa](https://www.shabdarasa.com/), a wordle game for the Odia language with 100+ DAU.
+* Actively volunteering on OpenStreetMap and other education-based causes.

 ## Education